swaptacular/swpt_accounts/protocol.rst

 When a `RejectedTransfer`_ is received
 --------------------------------------

+When client implementations process a `RejectedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database [#crr-match]_:

-If a `RejectedTransferSignal` is received for an "initiated" CR record, the CR record SHOULD be deleted.
+* If a matching `CR record`_ exists, and its status is "initiated", the `CR record`_ SHOULD be deleted.

-If a `RejectedTransferSignal` is received in any other case, no action MUST be taken.
+* In any other case, the received message MUST be ignored.

 IMPORTANT NOTES: